Groestlcoin/sovbox/multisig.md

-Setting up your own node (e.g. with sovbox) is great, but when storing Bitcoin a hardware wallet is the first step to better security.
+Setting up your own node (e.g. with sovbox) is great, but when storing Groestlcoin a hardware wallet is the first step to better security.

 ## Cases to think about